TeriCampbell/TeriCampbell.GitHub.io/Hospital_Data_Project.md

 * An inpatient encounter is defined as a hospital admission
 * The admission includes a diabetic encounter
-* Length of stay between 1 and 14 days
+* Length of stay was between 1 and 14 days
-* The admission period included recorded laboratory test
+* Laboratory tests were performed during the admission period
 * The admission period included the administration of medications

 Data was cleaned, filtered, and analyzed using PostgreSQL